Message from Faculty of Dentistry – Global Dental Campus – Online

 Let’s take this 6-week journey to unveil myths, taboos, and knowledge about gender together, navigating cross-culturally, historically, philosophically and sociologically.
 Some of the questions we’ll explore include: How do we define gender?
 What assumptions and biases emerge in our relationships within the family, work and politics?
 How does the media construct gender?
 How should we interpret the recent #metoo campaign?
 Sexual harassment, discrimination, sexual violence are gender relevant social issues that we will take you through.

 What to expect after taking this course?

-After six weeks, we guarantee that you will become an expert on gender issues, and be able to have your own critical perspectives about them to evaluate current events.
+After six weeks, you will become an expert on gender issues, and be able to have your own critical perspectives about them to evaluate current events.
 Even more, to start having these conversations with your friends and family and make an impact!

 A bit more about us…

 ‘Doing Gender and Why it Matters?’ is MOOC course offered by the University of Hong Kong.
 Led by Prof. Karen Joe Laidler from Department of Sociology, in collaboration with the Women Study’s Research Centre (WSRC), this course is a joint effort of scholars from different discipline such as law, history, culture, sexuality, who feel strongly about gender issues in Hong Kong, and wider globe.